 5. He is from a Broken Home

 Michael Essien was about two years old when his parents broke up.
-He, along with his siblings where taken and brought up by the mother.
-This made his father to be completely estranged from him.
-He is however, very close to his mother.
-He always emphasize how supportive his mum has been to him, especially in his football career.
+He, along with his siblings was taken and brought up by their mother.
+This completely estranged his father to him.
+He is, however, very close to his mother.
+He always emphasizes how supportive his mum has been to him, especially in his football career.
 He described her as the “Pillar behind Him”.

 6. His father disowned him for neglect earlier before his demise